seidlr/blog/_posts/2020-06-10-atp-cincinatti-1990-gilbert-edberg.md

 ### Movement Radars
 When you have the positions of each player at each bounce and hit event, it feels quite natural to ask if one could use this information to get more insight into the actual movement of the players.
 Labeling each event in the match I recognized that S. Edberg was moving a lot forward to the net, especially given his exclusive serve&volley strategy.
 On the other hand, B. Gilbert was not moving a lot, as shown before, and his movement was more left and right around the baseline, especially when S. Edberg was serving.
 Let's investigate the movement of both players for B. Gilberts service games.
 Instead of showing a heatmap I want to try something else and create **movement radars** to quantify the movement directions for each player.
 The intuition is that we should be able to see if someone was coming to the net often or just running left to right.
 If someone was forced to only play backhands this should also be visible.
 For each hit event I note down the covered distance and the relative angle between the current and the last position of the player.
-Then I split the movements into eight equidistant intervals create a simple histogram.
+Then I split the movements into eight equidistant intervals and create a simple histogram of the angles.
 Sounds complicated?
 Lets look at the results.

 ![]({{ site.baseurl }}/images/cincinatti1990/Movement_GilbertServe.png "Movement radars when B.Gilbert served")
-Here are the movements of Gilbert and Edberg in Gilberts serve.
-We can see that Gilbert was moving forward and comming to the net often and that Edberg forced him to play backhand ground strokes and volleys.
+Here are the movements of Gilbert and Edberg when Gilbert was serving.
+We can see that Gilbert was moving forward and coming to the net often and that Edberg forced him to play backhand ground strokes and volleys.
 Edberg, on the other hand, was moving left and right and hitting forhand and backhands but also moved forward to the net when he had a change to do so.
 I think that this "simple" chart can tell you a good story about the match.
 Lets look at the movements when Edberg was serving.

 ![]({{ site.baseurl }}/images/cincinatti1990/Movement_EdbergServe.png "Movement radars when S.Edberg served")